Shift-t/UAS26/README.md

 4. drops a payload once,
 5. then resumes the search path until the pilot lands the vehicle.

-The code is written to be easy to follow and easy to test in simulation before touching real hardware.

 ## Quick Links

 - [Setup](#setup)